qi7171/Coding_3_Final_Project/README.md

 ### Train DCGAN
 ![real image](https://github.com/qi7171/Coding_3_Final_Project/assets/72468017/412ca40e-c001-4de6-aace-831597003300)
 For dataset preparation, exploring different datasets posed challenges, and I encountered failures when attempting to switch datasets, such as the dataset size(small datasets can't train a good model), and dataset compatibility(some datasets are not compatible with the DCGAN code I used).
+It's crucial to ensure that the chosen dataset is properly formatted and contains a sufficient number of portrait paintings for effective training.
 I modified the DCGAN code to work with a dataset of portrait paintings from Kaggle instead of the original abstract generation dataset.
-I faced difficulties with dataset changing, it's crucial to ensure that the chosen dataset is properly formatted and contains a sufficient number of portrait paintings for effective training.

 After making modifications to the DCGAN code, I trained the model using the portrait paintings dataset.
 ChatGPT helped me analyse the existing code, identify potential errors, and provide suggestions for debugging.